dreamanlan/suyu/README.md

 ## License

-suyu is licensed under the free and open-source GPL v3 license.
+suyu is licensed under the free and open-source GPL-3.0-or-later license.